CZ 85

-The CZ 85 is a double-action semi-automatic pistol based on the CZ 75 formerly manufactured in Czechoslovakia (now the Czech Republic) by Česká Zbrojovka.
+The CZ 85 is a semi-automatic pistol based on the CZ 75 formerly manufactured in Czechoslovakia (now the Czech Republic) by Česká Zbrojovka.

 The CZ 85 was developed because the CZ 75 had no patents protecting the design, and the CZ 75 was copied in other countries with unlicensed versions.

 Design

 The CZ 85 is an updated version of the CZ 75, with slight changes made to internal parts to increase reliability.
 It has an ambidextrous safety switch and slide stop, making the pistol suitable for both right- and left-handed shooters.